General School Questions

 Who can apply?

-Ivywood will offer grades kindergarten through fifth grade for the 2019/2020 school year, with the intent to grow a grade each year.
+Our 2020-21 school year will offer grades kindergarten through 7th grade, with the intent to grow a grade each school year.

 How many sections per grade level?